-The Committee will consider the outcome of this year's stockholder advisory vote on executive compensation as it makes future compensation decisions.
+As in prior years, the Committee will consider the outcome of this year's stockholder advisory vote on executive compensation as it makes future compensation decisions.

-DETERMINATION OF EXECUTIVE COMPENSATION
+- DETERMINATION OF EXECUTIVE COMPENSATION

 Guided by the philosophy and design outlined above, the Committee determines the compensation of our Chief Executive Officer.
 In turn, our Chief Executive Officer makes recommendations to the Committee regarding all components of our other NEOs' compensation, including base salary, annual cash incentive compensation, and long-term equity incentive compensation.
 The Committee considers and acts upon those recommendations in setting the compensation of our other NEOs.